 Definition of close

-close is an English word meaning "close".
-To put it in a situation of poker, we will use the word to talk about a situation that is "close" between two actions (one option is worth another).
+Close is a word that means "close".
+To put it in a poker situation, we would use the word to refer to a situation that is "close" between two actions (one option is worth another).
 Often, in poker, the best options are easy to determine.
-Four players are all in before me, I have a 2 and a 7 that are out of phase, I have the option to call or fold.
-Here, I fold and it's a decision that is easy, it's not a decision close, you can also say of a decision close that it's a decision "break even" or a decision that will have a neutral EV.
+Four players are all in before me, I have a mismatched 2 and 7, I have the option to call or fold.
+Here I fold and it's an easy decision, it's not a closed decision.
+A closed decision can also be called a "break even" decision or a decision that will have a neutral EV.

-You are on the river and you have a straight.
+You are on the river and have a straight.
 You are in position against a very skilled player.
-On the river, a third heart has shown up.
-You don't have a flush, just a straight, but you judge that you have the best hand at a high enough frequency to bet.
-You bet and your opponent bets you check-raise.
-You have notes on him and you know that he is well balanced, that is, he sometimes makes this game in bluff, sometimes because he has the flush.
+On the river, a third heart has come up.
+You don't have the flush, just a straight, but you feel you have the best hand at a high enough frequency to bet.
+You bet and your opponent check-raises you.
+You have notes on him and you know that he is well balanced, that is, he sometimes makes this play in a bluff, sometimes because he has the flush.
 Should you call the bet?
-The decision is close!
+The decision is closed!